All Episodes

 I got in a car to go into town at 7.15.

-I got to the Four Treasons Restaurant, seasons, Four Seasons Restaurant, at 5 till 8.
+I got to the Four Treasons restaurant, seasons, Four Seasons Restaurant, at 5 till 8.

-I went to the dining room at my table, John Sally, the former L.A. mayor, Antonio Villa Ragosa, relived that funny story when I met him in New York with President Clinton.
+At my table, John Sally, the former LA Mayor Antonio Villa Ragosa, relived that funny story when I met him in New York with President Clinton.

 Michael Milken, Rudy Giuliani.

-There was all kinds of people there last night.
+It was all kinds of people there last night.

-I mean, it was the 20th anniversary.
+I mean, it was the 20th anniversary and a bunch of first apps.

 Anyway, and at 5 till 11, I hit the trail.

-You know, and I'm I'm smoke coming out of my ears.
+And I'm smoke coming out of my ears.

 I'm watching this thing, this lying victory lap thing he's doing in the Rose Garden about this.